-The University has provided Residential Living areas with comprehensive fire prevention systems.
+UP has provided Residential Life areas with comprehensive fire prevention systems.
 Periodic fire drills and health and safety inspections will be held for the safety of residents with the assistance of the Residential Life Staff and Campus Safety.
-If a resident is in violation of anything, a confiscation form will be left for the resident and a copy given to the Residential Life Director.
-In coordination with the University's state-certified campus fire marshal, these drills are performed for your safety.
-Not leaving Residential Living areas immediately during an alarm potentially places you and others in harm's way.
-Fire drills may be performed without notice to Residential Living students.
+If a resident is in violation of anything, a confiscation form will be left for the resident and a copy given to the Director of Community Standards and Residential Life.
+In coordination with UP's statecertified campus fire marshal, these drills are performed for your safety.
+Not leaving residential living areas immediately during an alarm potentially places you and others in harm's way.
+Fire drills may be performed without notice to residential living students.
 Emergency procedures and civil defense alerts have been established, and each resident has the responsibility to be informed about them.
 Each room has an early detection smoke alarm.
-Additionally, there are fire extinguishers and fire hoses on each floor of the Residential Living areas.
+Additionally, there are fire extinguishers and fire hoses on each floor of the residential living areas.